masspayio/masspay-php-sdk/docs/Api/SpendBackApi.md

 Get history of spend backs by user token

-Gets a list of all historical spendbacks for a provided user token.
+This **GET** endpoint is used to retrieve the history of spendbacks for a specific user token. <br> You can use this endpoint to help manage your payment operations and track the usage of funds by your users. <br> To use this endpoint, you need to provide the `user_token` as a parameter in the URL Path. <br> The endpoint will then return a list of all the historical spendbacks for the provided user token.
+The response will contain a JSON array with details for each spendback transaction.

 ### Example